Governance can seem like a daunting concept, but in essence it's just being clear about who can do what on your intranet.

 We recommend including the above areas of responsibility in your governance document to ensure transparency to the rest of the organization.

 For the hands-on functions, enforcing defined roles and responsibilities using built-in software functionality is a straightforward way to allow/restrict permissions as appropriate.
-Various user rights are available within the Intranet Connections software.
+Various user rights are available within the intranet software.

 The most frequently used roles include: